rawfunkmaharishi/purdie/README.md

 * and optionally a `::resolve` class method which takes a set or album URL for the service and returns a list of URLs for individual items

 then this should all Just Work.
 There's definitely a blog post in this, because Ruby introspection and metaprogramming is just mind-bogglingly powerful (and dangerous).

-And I might rationalise these [horrible license lookups](https://github.com/rawfunkmaharishi/purdie/blob/master/_config/defaults.yaml#L5) into a module or even a gem of their own.

 And of course, known issues are [here](https://github.com/rawfunkmaharishi/purdie/issues).